Defining the Evaluation Scope and Risk Tier

 Selecting an appropriate AI vendor requires thorough evaluation, and it's essential to incorporate comprehensive contractual protections and go/no-go criteria into agreements prior to deployment.

 Contracts should also include provisions for audit and retest rights and stipulate service level agreements (SLAs) for timely responses to any AI-related risks.
+Establish definitive performance metrics such as accuracy, error rates, compliance, and associated costs as critical elements for ensuring Responsible AI usage.

 Conclusion